jorisroovers/gitlint/docs/contrib_rules.md

 Contrib rules are community-**contrib**uted rules that are disabled by default, but can be enabled through configuration.

 Contrib rules are meant to augment default gitlint behavior by providing users with rules for common use-cases without forcing these rules on all gitlint users.
-In addition, Contrib rules enable re-usability so that users don't have to re-implement these commonly used rules themselves as [user-defined](user_defined_rules) rules.
+This also means that users don't have to re-implement these commonly used rules themselves as [user-defined](user_defined_rules) rules.

 To enable certain contrib rules, you can use the ```--contrib``` flag.